-Some of you may not want to be made aware of your guilt because you intend to continue in your sin, and you don't want to stop until you have accomplished everything you aim to do.
+Some of you may not want to be made aware of your guilt because you intend to continue in your sinning, and you don't want the guilt to stop you until you have accomplished everything you aim to do.
 Businessmen who are doing something under-handed – or under the table – are often like that.
-They want to "do the deal" or make a lot of money, or simply don't want to acknowledge what they know to be true about the way they do business.
+They want to "do the deal" or make a lot of money, or simply don't want to acknowledge what they know to be true about the way they do, or their company does business.
 So they deny it to themselves, they block the sense of guilt out, and they chafe mightily when someone, like me, brings their guilt into sharp focus.

 But guilt will come to the fore, if not now, then later.
 Guilt is a monster.
 It is like a living thing, and once it has its teeth in you, it is almost impossible to shake.
-So, eventually all Christians – and many who are not Christian and never become Christian – find themselves facing the question of our text, "what does the LORD require of you?"
+So, eventually all Christians – and many who are not Christian, and never become Christian – find themselves facing the question of our text, "what does the LORD require of you?"
 It is uncomfortable to face that question, but it is the best thing in the world, if you face it honestly, and listen to God's own answer.
 Our text does little more than ask the question, particularly the way our guilty souls ask it, and then gives the godly answer.

 The problem here is the nature of sin – something we just don't want to face.
 Sin is always against God.
 You may do it to me, but you sin against God!
 Joseph in Egypt understood that when he rejected the temptation of Potiphar's wife, saying, "How then could I do this great evil, and sin against God?"
 It is still true – sin is an assault on God, Psalm 51:4, "Against Thee, Thee only, I have sinned, And done what is evil in Thy sight, So that Thou art justified when Thou dost speak, And blameless when Thou dost judge."

 Micah then cranks it up a notch: "Shall I present my first-born for my rebellious acts, The fruit of my body for the sin of my soul?"
 He asks the question of the super-works of repentance.
 He asks if he goes far enough, does something great enough or hard enough, will it make Him right with God?
-He talks here about sacrificing his own child for his sins.
+He talks here about sacrificing one's own child for one's sins.
 Would that be enough?
 Again, his question is rhetorical, and he expects us to shout "NO!" back at Him.
-God doesn't want, does not demand, nor will He accept such payment from us.
+God doesn't want, demand, nor will he accept such payment from us.
 Nothing we can do is enough.
 So, what does God require?

 "He has told you, O man, what is good; And what does the LORD require of you But to do justice, to love kindness, And to walk humbly with your God?"
 What does God require?
 He wants you to do justice.
 Don't worry about making up for the past, just do what is right and good and just from this moment on.
 Do justice.
 It is a simple concept, and yet it is one that we so often overlook.
-We want to do something noteworthy, something BIG.
+We want to do something showy, something noteworthy, something BIG.
 God lives in the details.
 If you do justice every day, in all your stuff and in all your doings, God will make the big picture work out.
 It's called faith.
 On the other hand, if you do the big things, and ignore or fail to do the daily, small things, those big things make no difference at all.

 Then God says "to love kindness."
 It's like the Golden Rule – Do unto others what you want others to do unto you.
 Be the sort of person that you personally want to deal with.
 Love kindness.
 He doesn't mean simply to enjoy it when others are kind to you.
 He means love doing kindness.
 Be consistently kind in thought and word and deed.

-A member of a previous congregation once wrote something to me in an e-mail about how when he gets good and angry and is about to say something unkind to his wife, she cools him down by asking if what he is going to say is really something he wants to say to someone that he loves.
+A member of one of my previous congregations, Chris Horton, once wrote something to me in an e-mail about how when he gets good and angry and is about to say something unkind to his wife, she cools him down by asking if what he is going to say is really something he wants to say to someone that he loves.
 That is the sort of thing that "to love kindness" means.
 It means to think about what we are doing, and what we are saying, and measure it by the question of whether it is kind or not?
 Is it something that you would want to say or do to someone you really loved?

 All of the conflicts of our lives could be eased if we began with these two principles - do justice and love kindness.
 If we did that, and followed the last instruction of Micah – "to walk humbly with your God" – we would be doing all that God requires of us.
 We would be doing everything we can to battle the monster of guilt.

 Walking humbly with your God is just as easy – and just as hard – as it sounds.
 "Walking humbly" means, at least in part, repentance.
 It means that we face the truth of our sins, and humble ourselves before Him in repentance.
 We need to come to the point that we ask God for forgiveness for all of our sins, not just the ones that we are comfortable admitting.
 Walking humbly also means that we surrender to the idea that God is right, and we are wrong any time we disagree with Him or withhold ourselves from Him.
-God's Word is right and true, even when it doesn't seem comfortable, expedient, or effective in accomplishing what we want to accomplish.
+God's Word is right and true, even when it doesn't seem expedient or effective in accomplishing what we want to accomplish.